Two Decades of Lyme Disease: What’s Next?

 • Supporting patients emotionally and financially

-• New antibiotics that may clear the bacteria more effectively
+• Development of newer antibiotics that may remove bacteria more efficiently

-Ongoing studies are also exploring the link between this condition and autoimmune disorders, such as lupus or rheumatoid arthritis.
+• Ongoing investigations also examine possible connections between this condition and autoimmune disorders such as lupus or rheumatoid arthritis.

 Global Impact: Not Just a U.S. Problem